 The Ohio NRCS Engineering staff is comprised of agricultural and civil engineers, engineering technicians, and a geologist.
 The staff provides innovative, economical, and timely services to NRCS staff, conservation partners, and private landowners.
 The Ohio NRCS engineering staff applies sound engineering tools and principles through delegated approval authority to plan, design, and implement conservation practices to solve problems related to soil erosion, water quality, agricultural waste management, and wetland restoration.

 Technical Contact for Ohio:

-Brian Jordan, P.E.
-Acting State Conservation Engineer
+Bruce Atherton, P.E.
+State Conservation Engineer

 "Automatic Water Level Control Structures" (constructed circa 1968)